zerasul/mdbook_en/9Sprites/sprites.md

 One of the first features that we have to take into account, is when working with Sprites, their position is calculated in pixels, not in Tiles.
 Although each frame is drawn and calculated at Tile level.
 Therefore it is important to always know the position of a sprite both the X and Y coordinate in pixels.

-Another aspect to take into account is, that the Sprites are drawn in their own Background; and therefore, they have a priority; in such a way, that it can be established.
+Another aspect to take into account is that the Sprites are drawn in their own Background; and therefore, they have a priority; in such a way, that it can be established.
 Let's see again the priority scheme of the different planes.

 ![Background priority schema](9Sprites/img/esquemaplanos.png "Background priority schema") _Background priority schema_